RentoSaijo/nhlscraper/README.md

-# NHLScraper: Public Scraper for NHL Data on R
+# NHLScraper: Scraper for NHL Data on R

 ## Installation
 You can install the development version of NHLScraper from GitHub with: